pooya-rostami/gawd/README.md

 Pre-releases are available from the *main* branch on [GitHub](https://github.com/pooya-rostami/gawd) and can be installed with `pip install git+https://github.com/pooya-rostami/gawd`.

+Alternatively, `gawd` supports installation via Nix.
+To install `gawd` using Nix:
+- For a temporary environment, execute `nix-shell -p gawd`, which provides a shell with `gawd` available.
+- To leverage Nix flakes, a more modern approach, use `nix shell github:NixOS/nixpkgs#gawd` to enter an ephemeral shell environment or `nix run github:NixOS/nixpkgs#gawd` for running `gawd` directly without entering a shell.

 ## Usage

 ### As a command-line tool